Kale White Bean and Sausage Soup

 Step#1: Make the White Bean Soup Base

-To begin, you’ll add olive oil to a Dutch oven and sauté the white onion and celery until fragrant and translucent.
-Sauteeing the vegetables first will give you soup so much more flavor while sweetening up the onions.
+• To begin, you’ll add olive oil to a Dutch oven and sautรฉ the white onion and celery until fragrant and translucent.

 adding olive oil to a dutch oven